woshilaiceshide/s-server/README.md

 Http parsing and rendering are based on spray(https://github.com/spray/spray), but I tweaked it much for performance and code size.

 Note that I've refactored s-server very much since version 1.x.
-Version 2.x is not compatible with version 1.x, and the latter one is not be supported any more.
+Version 2.3 is not compatible with previous versions, and the previous ones are not be supported any more.

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!